shelleywong/CSCI211-Course-Materials/CURE-E/qft.md

   * This information can help alternative fuel vehicle owners have a better idea of what options are available for their next road trip, or give potential alternative fuel vehicle owners an idea of what options will be available for their regular driving activities.
   * To answer this question, you could look at specific attributes (e.g. public/private, hours open, how many charge ports are at each location, what types of charge ports are available, what the cost is at each location), and identify a count of locations or a percentage of locations that are most accessible (e.g. public, open 24 hours daily, have more than 2 charge ports available, if charging is free, etc).
   * You could modify this question by looking at specific geographic locations (e.g. states), or facility types (e.g. parking garage, shopping center, hotel, etc).
-* **What is the annual percentage growth rate of alternative fuel stations in the U.S.?**
+* **What is the annual percentage growth rate of alternative fuel stations in the U.S., and how does the growth rate in different states compare?**
   * This information can help the general public understand both the current charging/fueling options and the potential options that will be available in the future based on growth trends.
   * To answer this question, you could [calculate the growth rate](https://pages.uoregon.edu/rgp/PPPM613/class8a.htm) between two years and identify states which have the highest (or lowest) growth rate.
   * You could modify this question by looking at different periods of time in specific locations or focusing on the growth of specific types of charging (e.g. Level 2 vs DC Fast).<br>